 Proper Rain Gutter Slope

-For water to drain towards your downspouts, your rain gutters need to harness the power of gravity so that excess water flows downhill.
+For water to drain towards your gutters’ downspouts, your rain gutters need to harness the power of gravity so that excess water flows downhill.
 The right rain gutter slope is subtle enough that you won’t notice it from the street.
 However, this slope should also steep enough so that it easily leads water towards the appropriate downspout.

 The standard rain gutter slope is half of an inch for every 10 feet.
 This means that your gutter should be a half-inch lower in height at every 10-foot mark until you reach the downspout.
 For gutters that span longer than 40 feet, it’s wise to have a downspout on each end and start the high spot of the gutter in the center.
 However, rain gutters that reach shorter distances than 40 feet don’t require two different slopes.
 In these cases, the slope is fine leading excess water in just one direction.

 Testing for Proper Rain Gutter Slope

 If you notice that water stands or collects on your roofing system instead of draining into the gutters and downspouts, check your gutters for clogs and clean away any debris impeding the flow of water.
 Objects could be blocking the flow of water into and through your rain gutter system, causing significant backup and issues further down the road.

 If that doesn’t solve the problem, mark the top of your gutter at the point farthest from your downspout.
 Use a tape measure to mark a second spot 10 feet closer to your downspout, checking that the line between the two marks is level as you go.
 This second mark should be at least half an inch higher than the first one.
 Otherwise, it’s a sign that your rain gutter slope isn’t sufficient and needs adjustment.